L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.14.0

-* Added keyboard support for selection in list view.
+* Added keyboard support for selecting items in the list view.

 ## Features